LeBron hits 38K, but Embiid leads 76ers past Lakers - TSN.ca

 TIP-INS

-Lakers: Anthony Davis has now been out for a month, missing his 15th straight game with a foot injury.
-He worked out on the court before the game in his ramp-up to a return, but Lakers coach Darvin Ham has put no timetable on the process. ...
-The Lakers used their 24th different starting lineup in 43 games this season. ...
-Patrick Beverley missed his second straight game with a non-COVID illness.
-Los Angeles is still playing without Lonnie Walker (knee) and Austin Reaves (hamstring).
+Lakers: Anthony Davis has now been out for a month, missing his 15th straight game with a foot injury. ...
+The Lakers used their 24th different starting lineup this season. ...
+Patrick Beverley (illness) missed his second straight game.
+Lonnie Walker (knee) and Austin Reaves (hamstring) are still out.

 UP NEXT